Rivett

 An assessment of population growth drivers in Rivett reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Rivett's population, as of August 2025, is approximately 3,387 people.
-This represents an increase of 33 individuals since the 2021 Census, which reported a population of 3,354 people.
-The change is inferred from the estimated resident population of 3,385 in June 2024 and an additional four validated new addresses since the Census date.
-This results in a population density ratio of 2,103 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Rivett's growth rate of 1.0% since the 2021 census surpassed the SA3 area's growth rate of 0.5%, although growth remains modest.
-Overseas migration contributed approximately 52.7% of overall population gains during recent periods, driving primary population growth in the area.
+This figure represents an increase of 33 individuals since the 2021 Census, which reported a population of 3,354 people.
+The growth is inferred from the estimated resident population of 3,385 in June 2024 and the addition of 4 new addresses validated after the Census date.
+This results in a density ratio of 2,103 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Rivett's growth rate of 1.0% since the 2021 census is higher than that of the SA3 area (0.5%), though it remains modest overall.
+Overseas migration contributed approximately 52.7% to recent population gains in the area.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also based on 2022.
-Looking ahead, population projections indicate an overall decline in Rivett's population over time.
-According to these projections, the area's population is expected to decrease by 43 persons by 2041.
-However, growth across specific age cohorts is anticipated, with the 55 to 64 age group projected to increase by 101 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also using 2022 as the base year.
+According to these projections, Rivett's population is expected to decline by 43 persons by 2041.
+However, specific age cohorts are projected to grow, notably the 55 to 64 age group, which is anticipated to increase by 101 people.

 Frequently Asked Questions - Population